 To the surprise of the scientists the obtained spectrum is continuous.
 This is supporting the hypothesis that the Hessdalen Lights are a dusty plasma.

 The spectral analysis of the Hessdalen Phenomenon revealed that the visual spectrum is similar to the star Vega.
-And Vega is shining especially in the ultraviolet range.
-This is why Bjørn Gitle Hauge suggests that also the Hessdalen Light might shine primarily in the UV light.
-The key to a better understanding of the phenomenon might be found in UV photographs.
+And Vega is not just shining in the visible light but also in the ultraviolet range.
+This is why Bjørn Gitle Hauge suggests that the key to a better understanding of the phenomenon might be found in UV photographs.
 UV cameras require special lenses, which have to be manufactured with highest precision and therefore are very expensive.
 Sponsors are appreciated.

 The soil of Hessdalen is containing high amounts of copper.
 With rising world market prices the exploitation is becoming more and more attractive.
 And the municipality of Holtålen is looking for income sources.
 Currently, the establishment of a mining complex in the southern part of the valley is checked.
 First test drillings have already taken place.
 It is unclear if the Hessdalen Phenomenon - whatever might be its nature - will survive a massive change of the valley´s ecology.